mchen04/Grantify.ai/backend/README.md

 - `scripts/update-schema.sql`: SQL script to update the database schema
 - `scripts/clearGrants.js`: Script to clear all grants from the database
 - `scripts/runSchemaUpdate.js`: Script to run the schema update SQL
+- `scripts/cleanupExpiredGrants.js`: Script to clean up expired grants from the database

 ### Manual Execution